 Several Christian denominations observe the sacred period of Lent, but not all do.
-In addition to Roman Catholic and Eastern Orthodox churches, many Protestant denominations observe Lent, though they do so in different ways, including many Anglican, Lutheran, Methodist, and Reformed churches.
+In addition to Roman Catholic and Eastern Orthodox churches, many Protestant denominations observe Lent, though they do so differently, including many Anglican, Lutheran, Methodist, and Reformed churches.

-Baptist, Pentecostal, some non-denominational churches are less likely to formally observe Lent as a corporate body in a formal capacity, however individuals in such churches may still observe the sacred period privately.
+Baptist, Pentecostal, and some non-denominational churches are less likely to formally observe Lent as a corporate body in a formal capacity, however, individuals in such churches may still observe the sacred period privately.

-It’s important to note that Baptist and Pentecostal churches are mostly congregationally governed, so some fellowships in these traditions may decide on their own to incorporate a formal observation of Lent.
+It’s important to note that Baptist and Pentecostal churches are mostly congregationally governed, so some fellowships in these traditions may decide to incorporate a formal observation of Lent.